Aangniu/NonlinearWave/README.md

 # NonlinearWave
 A collection of Jupyter notebooks that tests different nonlinear models based on FEniCS package.

+- WaveProp1D-Veri2.ipynb: The bone curve of MPII and try to verify the solution with the Method of Manufactured Solutions, convergence study

-- WaveProp1D-Veri.ipynb: The bone curve of MPII and try to verify the solution withe the Method of Manufactured Solutions
+- WaveProp1D-Veri.ipynb: The bone curve of MPII and try to verify the solution with the Method of Manufactured Solutions

 - WaveProp1D-MPII.ipynb: Full MPII model that considers multiple yielding surface